wangshining681/SeCap-AGPReID/README.md

 - [x] **2025.2.28**: Build project page
 - [x] **2025.3.2**: Add code
-- [ ] :Add LAGPeR and G2APS-ReID datasets
+- [x] :Add G2APS-ReID reconstructed code
-- [ ] :Add detailed process description
+- [x] :Add detailed process description
+- [ ]: Add the LAGPeR and the usage license(LAGPR is undergoing systematic collation and revision)

+### News
+20250405 - Our paper was selected as a CVPR 2025 Highlight！

+20250310 - Our paper is available on [arxiv](https://arxiv.org/abs/2503.06965)

+20250227 - Our paper has been accepted by CVPR'25!

 ## Dataset：LAGPeR and G2APS-ReID